-You can use the Search box in the top-right corner of any LinkedIn page, or you can click on your Connections and search your friend’s networks.
+You can use the Search box at the top of any LinkedIn page, or you can click your Contacts and search your friend's networks.

 From the list of search results, click the name of the person you want to contact.
 (If you didn't find the person you're looking for, try another search.)

 Click the Send InMail link.